RubenBZgz/DevOps-Proyect/README.md

 ## Future Changes

-* Azure infrasctructure modification:
+* Azure infrastructure modification:
     * Apply best practices.
     * DNS.
     * Improve scalability and availability.
     * Analysis of potential improvements.
 * Workflow modification:
-    * Update automatically Azure Web App after the WF is completed.
+    * Automatically update Azure Web App after the WF is completed.
     * Multiple Jenkins slaves.
+ * Course suggestions:
+    * Run Explore California on a container orchestrator.
+Basic Docker Swarm - Advanced HashiCorp Nomad - Trending Kubernetes
+    * More Docker security.
+User command in dockerfile and control groups
+    * Automate CI/CD builds.
+Webhooks with Git plugin.
+Ex invoke Jenkins pipelines whenever someone makes a pull request that merges code
+    * Deployment strategies.
+Canary deployments, blue green deployments and rolling deploys.

 #### Ideas:
 My idea is to have several repositories connected to the same CI/CD, separating website, testing and CI/CD tool, in order to have the benefits of Multi-Repo.